 Workers between the ages of 15 and 18 are entitled to marginally longer rest breaks in the working day - 30 minutes in every period exceeding 4.5 hours.

-Workers are entitled to 11 hours of continuous rest every day (12 hours for young workers), which yours will not be getting if, for instance, they start at midday and do not finish until the small hours.
+Workers are entitled to 11 hours of continuous rest every day (12 hours for young workers).
+Beware if, for instance, your workers start at midday and do not finish until the small hours.
 Moreover, if they work late on several nights a week, you might be caught by the regulations on night working.

 Employees who regularly work upwards of three hours a night between 11 pm and 6 am will be classified as night workers.
 Night workers may not work more than eight hours a night, averaged over 17 weeks (or more than eight hours in any night in hazardous occupations, where no average applies).
 They must be offered a free health assessment before they start working nights, and further free health assessments regularly thereafter.
 In many cases, once a year would be appropriate.

 The first stage of the health assessment should be a health questionnaire, drawn up with the help of a doctor or nurse who knows what the health effects of night-time working are likely to be.
 If the answers to the questionnaire raise any doubts about the individual's fitness to work at nights, or suggest that his or her health may be suffering because of night-time working, the employer must then offer a free medical examination, and act on the findings if necessary.
 You have to take particular care with new and expectant mothers, and with ‘young workers'.
 You cannot wait until a worker requests an assessment - you must offer one.

 If in doubt, take legal advice.